 What We Do

-We have four interrelated program areas that each contribute to our work connecting a global grassroots network, collaborating with food and farming leaders, and cultivating community food systems.
+programs that contribute to MESA's mission of connecting a global grassroots network, collaborating with food and farming leaders, and cultivating community food systems.

-Collaborating with numerous partners, MESA recently launched the Farm-Centered Learning Network for Social Change, an online learning platform offering open-source curriculum and four online courses to complement hands-on farm training.
-For all interested farmers, students, educators, thinkers and doers, courses provide the technical and theoretical toolkit needed to face an increasingly globalized food system and build a just, agroecological food system.
+Collaborating with mission-aligned partners and generous funders over the years, MESA’s award-winning Farm-Centered Learning Network is an online learning platform for social change.
+MESA periodically offers instructor-led courses, such as our popular Certificate in Applied Agroecology course, to complement hands-on farm training and advance small farm resilience.
+For farmers, students, educators, thinkers and doers, our facilitated courses are designed to provide technical and theoretical knowledge, embedded within a supportive community of fellow learners, to confront an increasingly globalized food system and pivot toward a more just, agroecological food system.